 Gypsy the Elephant

-Five-thousand-pound Asian elephant Gypsy was a gift to Jackson from actress Elizabeth Taylor.
+A five-thousand-pound Asian elephant, Gypsy, was a gift to Jackson from actress Elizabeth Taylor.
 The elephant present was Taylor's way of showing appreciation to Jackson for allowing her wedding to take place at his Neverland ranch.

-Surprisingly, the location of this gentle gray giant are not known.
+Surprisingly, the location of this gentle gray giant is not known.

-Jackson posed with his bulldog Large for many photo shoots.
-Large and other canines Spanky, Black Girl, Shadow, and Sasha have gone MIA.
+Jackson posed with his bulldog Large for many photoshoots.
+Large and the other canines Spanky, Black Girl, Shadow, and Sasha have gone MIA.

 Like Jackson's pooches, llamas Louie and Lola and lovable ram Mr. Tibbs have disappeared from the public eye.